-Combined with other tax minimization strategies to reduce that estate tax, this can be a very effective approach to protecting your wealth.
+Combined with other estate planning strategies for high net worth, this can be a very effective approach to protecting your wealth.

-The second most common way ultra-high net worth families use life insurance as part of their estate plan is to pay proceeds to various family members.
+The second most common way ultra-high net worth families use life insurance as part of their estate planning strategies for high net worth is to pay proceeds to various family members.

 Suppose you have already minimized your estate tax using trusts and other strategies on this list.
 If, however, you own a business or real estate, and only one of your heirs is up to the task of taking the lead with those, your assets will be divided unevenly.

 Using the previous example, suppose you have two kids, but only one of them is capable or interested in taking over your business.
 That heir would then be inheriting a business worth $150 million.
 Even if you gave the $50 in real estate and most of your liquid assets to your other child, this is still a very unbalanced payout.

 With life insurance, you can set it up so that the child not running the business gets additional compensation, resulting in further motivation to include life insurance in your estate planning strategies for high net worth.

 A life insurance policy valued at these amounts will cost a lot.
 But you can set it up so that the premium payments get removed from your estate without counting against your net worth or your annual gift exclusion.

 You can do this through an irrevocable life insurance trust, or ILIT.
 Learn more about ILITs and other trusts here.